In December 2005 Council endorsed the City of Mitcham's Mountain Bike Strategy and its implementation.

 - Lynton/Belair Urban Trail (bike, walk and horse)

 - Windy Right and Left DH (bike only)

 - Sleeps Hill Walk (walk only)

 - Mead Street Walk (walk only)

 - Seaview Loop Walk (walk only)

-Council is continuing to develop trails for riding, walking and horse riding through the Mitcham hills while minimising environmental or social impacts upon the reserves and nearby residents.
-Further trail development in the the Blackwood Reserve is on target for construction in 2013.
+Council is continuing to develop trails for walking and riding through the Mitcham hills while minimising environmental and social impacts upon the reserves and nearby residents.
+Further trail development is planned for the Blackwood Hill Reserve, O’Deas Reserve and Saddle Hill Reserve.

 Windy Point Connector Bike Only Downhill Trail

 Responsible Trail Use